ohler55/wabur/tutorial/lesson-1/README.md

 The file format follows the Unix configuration file common to most Unix applications.
 The first option is the `dir` which identifies where the wabur Runner should store data.
 In the case of wabur the data will be JSON files.
-One fiel for each record with the filename being the object reference identifier.
+One file for each record with the filename being the object reference identifier.

 The `handler.path` is the path prefix for the HTTP server.
 This is similar to